 Can you tell me exactly how non-year 12 students would be assessed?

 - The selection process is very straightforward.
-A non-year 12 student is assessed on their ATAR score (if applicable), any relevant TAFE/tertiary results, relevant work experience and the personal particulars form Personal Particulars Form
+A non-year 12 student is assessed on their ATAR score (if applicable), any relevant TAFE/tertiary results, relevant work experience.

 - Please make sure that you supply either the original transcripts or certified true copies of any academic results, ATAR score documents etc.